Marriagetoxin: Other Masters

 He uses weapons and belongings possessed by ghosts, either forcing humans to attack with cursed weapons or debuffing their abilities with spiritual mementoes.

 Media

 Manga

 Marriagetoxin is written by Joumyaku and illustrated by Mizuki Yoda.
-The manga was officially announced by Shueisha on April 11, 2022, and began its weekly serialization for free on the Shōnen Jump+ mobile app and website on the 20th of the same month.
-Shueisha also simultaneously publishes the series in English for free on the online platform and mobile app Manga Plus.
+The manga was officially announced by Shueisha on April 11, 2022, and began its weekly serialization for free on the Shōnen Jump+ app and website on the 20th of the same month.
+Shueisha also simultaneously publishes the series in English for free on its Manga Plus platform.

 In June 2023, Viz Media announced that they licensed the series for English release under the name Marriage Toxin.